patrick-ogrady/website/hackmd/vryx-poc.md

 Not included:
 * Bonds/Freezing

-### Constraining State Growth with Multi-Dimensional Fee Markets
+### Would you ever run this in production?
+Constraining State Growth with Multi-Dimensional Fee Markets

 ### Pruning chunks/blocks from node as soon as not needed anymore